NVIDIA/aistore/cmd/cli/resources/daeclu.md

 Further, the `--mode` values are:

 - `start-maintenance` - put a given node in maintenance mode.
-The operation results in cluster gradually transitioning to operating without the specified node (which is labeled `suspended` in the cluster map).
+The operation results in cluster gradually transitioning to operating without the specified node (which is labeled `maintenance` in the cluster map).
 - `stop-maintenance` - take a node out of maintenance.
 - `decommission` - permanently remove a node from the cluster.